-A section 37(2) agreement must be signed between Eskom and the main contractor at the time of submitting the safety file.
-The main contractor must ensure that a section 37(2) agreement is compiled between the main contractor and all their appointed contractors for the contract.
-The original copy of the section 37(2) agreement must be retained by the contractor, and a copy must be retained by the responsible project manager/end user.
+A section 37(2) agreement must be signed between Eskom Kriel Power Station (project/contracts manager) and the main contractor (16.1 or16.2) at the time of submitting the safety file.
+The original copy of the section 37(2) agreement must be retained by the main contractor, and a copy must be retained by the responsible project manager/end user.
 A copy of all the agreements must form part of the respective contractor's OHS file.